-If you’re wondering what to do in Glasgow for a day or can’t decide whether the city is worth adding to your Scotland itinerary then you’re in luck because I’ve put together a quick guide covering things to see in Glasgow that are within walking distance of one another as well as where to eat in Glasgow’s city centre and where to stay in Glasgow in case you want to spend a little more time here.
-There are a lot of historic sites in Glasgow to visit so I’ve pointed out a few of the main ones that you shouldn’t miss too.
+I’ve put together a quick guide covering things to see in Glasgow that are within walking distance of one another.
+You’ll also find some tips about where to eat in Glasgow’s city centre and where to stay in Glasgow in case you want to spend a little more time here.
+You won’t be wondering what to do in Glasgow for very long, that’s for sure.

-There are too many things to do in Glasgow to list in just one post so to make things easier I’ve outlined some places to visit in Glasgow’s city centre and the East End that are easy to get to on foot or by bus.
-If you’re planning on spending 2 days in Glasgow or more, or if you’re already seen Glasgow’s city centre, then I would highly recommend taking a full day to explore Glasgow’s West End and checking out some indoor activities in Glasgow too.
-The West End is where you can find attractions such as the University of Glasgow, Kelvingrove Art Gallery and Museum, and a lot of great restaurants in Glasgow.
+If you’re planning on spending 2 days in Glasgow or more then I would recommend taking a full day to explore Glasgow’s West End and checking out some indoor activities in Glasgow as well.
+The West End has a number of attractions such as the University of Glasgow and the Kelvingrove Art Gallery and Museum.
+There a lot of great restaurants in Glasgow in the West End too.

 George Square and the City Chambers

 At the far end of George Square stands the impressive City Chambers building.
 It was built in the late 19th century and if you think the outside is nice then you definitely need to head inside for a look.
 The interior of the City Chambers is designed in an Italian Renaissance style and it’s incredible to walk around.
-One of the best free things to do in Glasgow is to take a guided tour of the City Chambers which takes place twice a day from Monday to Friday and tickets are issued on a first come first served basis.

 Duke of Wellington Statue and Merchant City